How To Turn Your Pain into Fuel To Success and Happiness?

 When we hit the bottom that's usually the turning point in our lives, because we have no choice but either to change something radically in our life or to keep on sinking and drowning and that's when all the magic happens.

-5 IT MAKES US WANT TO HELP OTHERS
+TURNING PAIN TO FUEL TO HAPPINESS AND SUCCESS STEP #5: IT MAKES US WANT TO HELP OTHERS

 I always had a desire to help others (there from my interest in Medicine at the first place) and human behavior dynamics (I was in love with Psychology since my early age), but after going threw a difficult period my passion for helping others was fueled up tenfold, especially in those areas which helped me to recover.
 I started giving yoga classes, blogging to help other people who wanted to go vegetarian to change their diet, writing articles about healthy eating and embracing the healthier lifestyle, and as a result of reading so many self-help books and my favorite magazine for a happier life (Sensa) which made me so fascinated about life coaching I became a life coach.